 Just what is driving our trade deficit?
 It is currency manipulation.
 Currency manipulation by itself costs the U.S. between 2.2 million and 4.7 million jobs and between 1.0 and 2.1 points of the unemployment rate.

 According to the EPI’s new report, it is possible to reduce the U.S. goods trade deficit by an estimated $190 billion to $400 billion in the span of three years if we could successfully stop global currency manipulation.

 If currency manipulation ceased, the benefits for the economy would be tremendous!
-The EPI report estimates that abolishing currency manipulation would result in the creation of 2.2 million and 4.7 million U.S. jobs and a reduction in the national unemployment rate by between 1.0 to 2.1 percentage points.
-An estimated 620,000 to 1.3 million manufacturing jobs would be created, and there would be an increase in U.S. GDP by between $225.0 billion to $473.7 billion.
-What’s more is that the federal budget deficit would effectively shrink between $78.8 billion to $165.8 billion.
-All of these economic benefits would be a direct result from the elimination of currency manipulation.
+The EPI report estimates that abolishing currency manipulation would result in the creation of 2.2 million and 4.7 million U.S. jobs and a reduction in the national unemployment rate of between 1.0 to 2.1 percentage points.
+An estimated 620,000 to 1.3 million manufacturing jobs would be created, and there would be an increase in U.S. GDP of between $225.0 billion to $473.7 billion.
+What’s more, the federal budget deficit would effectively shrink between $78.8 billion to $165.8 billion.
+All of these economic benefits would be a direct result of the elimination of currency manipulation.

 It is safe to say that currency manipulation is the single biggest factor in our huge trade deficit.
 Immediate action is needed to remedy the course we’re on.
 Our leaders in Washington need to step up and devise a strategy to strengthen our economy and assure we do not continue to fall victim to currency manipulation of foreign entities.
 Contact your congressperson and ask what they’re doing to fix our trade deficit!